-7.1 Unrecoverable Data Loss
+8.1 Unrecoverable Data Loss

 The most serious errors we found caused the irrevocable loss of committed, stable data.
-There were 10 such errors where an execution sequence would lead to the complete loss of metadata (and its associated data) that was committed to the on-disk journal.
-In several cases, all or large parts of long-lived directories, including the root directory "/", were obliterated.
-Data loss had two main causes: (1) invalid write ordering of the journal and data during recovery and (2) buggy implementations of transaction abort and fsck.
+There were 11 such errors, where an execution sequence would lead to the complete loss of metadata (and its associated data) that was committed to the on-disk journal.
+In several cases, all or large parts of, long-lived directories, including the root directory "/", were obliterated.
+Data loss had two main causes: (1) invalid write ordering of the journal and data during recovery, and (2) buggy implementations of transaction abort and fsck.

 Invalid recovery write ordering.
 There were three bugs of this type.
 During normal operation of a journaling file system the journal must be flushed to disk before the data it describes.
-The file systems we check seem to get this right.
-However, they all get the inverse of this ordering constraint wrong: during recovery, when the journal is being replayed, all data modified by this roll forward must be flushed to disk before the journal is persistently cleared.
-Otherwise, if a crash occurs, the file system will be corrupt or missing data, but the journal will be empty and hence unable to repair the file system.
+The file systems we checked seemed to get this right.
+However, they all got the inverse of this ordering constraint wrong: during recovery, when the journal is being replayed, all data modified by this roll forward must be flushed to disk before the journal is persistently cleared.
+Otherwise, if a crash occurs, the file system will become corrupt or lose data, but the journal will be empty and hence unable to repair the file system.

-Figure 4 gives a representative error from the ext3 fsck program.
+Figure 7 gives a representative error from the ext3 fsck program.
 The chain of mishaps is as follows:

-- 1. recover\ext3\journal rolls the journal forward by calling journal\recover. - 2. journal\recover replays the journal, writing to the file system using cached writes.
-It then calls fsync\no\super to flush all the modified data back to disk.
+- 1. recover_ext3_journal rolls the journal forward by calling journal_recover. - 2. journal_recover replays the journal, writing to the file system using cached writes.
+It then calls fsync_no_super to flush all the modified data back to disk.
 However, this macro has been defined to do nothing due to an error made moving the recovery code out of the kernel and into a separate fsck process. - 3.
-Control returns to recover\ext3\journal which then calls e2fsck\journal\release which writes the now cleared journal to disk.
+Control returns to recover_ext3_journal, which then calls e2fsck_journal release, which writes the now cleared journal to disk.
 Unfortunately, the lack of sync barriers allows this write to reach disk before the modified data.
-As a result, a crash that occurs after this point can obliterate parts of the file system, but the journal will be empty, causing data loss.
+As a result, a crash that occurs after this point can obliterate parts of the file system, but the journal will be empty-causing data loss.